neuschaefer/reform-handbook/src/source/parts.rst

 When closed, the case is held shut by 4 little neodymium bar magnets which are located in the front edge of the screen enclosure and in the front of the main box.

-TODO: mention that hinges can be opened >180 degrees

 Main Box
 --------
 .. image:: _static/illustrations/17t.png